about

-Hi, I’m Fiorella Kukuli, a Peruvian graphic designer based in Berlin with a love for branding, packaging, and anything that tells a good visual story.
-I have a background in Organizational Psychology, which means I tend to think a lot about why people do what they do — and how design can speak to that.
+Fiorella Kukuli is a Peruvian graphic designer based in Berlin with a love for branding, packaging, and anything that tells a good visual story.
+With a background in Organizational Psychology, she’s always thinking about what drives people — and how design can speak to that.

 Before design, I studied psychology, and it still shapes the way I approach my work.
 I’m always thinking about how people perceive visuals, what motivates them, and how a brand’s tone, color, or layout can influence emotion or decision-making.
 For me, branding isn’t just a logo, it’s how a brand feels when someone first encounters it.